 - Our schedule.
 Typically, we meet on the first Monday of the month at 6pm.
 If that’s a holiday or we have a scheduling conflict, we’ll try for the second Monday.
 When you talk to us about your presentation, we’ll let you know what the next available spot is.

 - Reserving the room downtown (for in-person meetups).
 Due to the building policy, we can’t reserve the room more than 30 days in advance.
 We can put you on our own schedule far ahead of time, but we don’t want to post the event on Meetup until we can confirm the room reservation.

 Announcing your talk:

-- Short description
+- Short description (typically a couple of paragraphs)

 - Photo (optional, 1200x675px or it will be cropped/stretched to that size)

 - Meetup event questions.
 Please make sure you’re subscribed to event comments in the Meetup group, in case there are questions for you beforehand.